TomasReo/GTA-Online-Private-Lobby/README.md

 This script uses PsSuspend, part of SysInternals by Microsoft. https://learn.microsoft.com/en-us/sysinternals/downloads/pssuspend

+.: How to use? :.
+1.)
+Download as archive
+2.)
+Extract files into a folder somewhere
+3.)
+Launch GTA Online, join a session
+4.)
+Run Pause.bat  -> game will stop responding for a few seconds 5.)
+Once it unfreezes, you should see that everyone left.
+6.)
+Profit!

 .: What it does? :.
 Temporarily suspends the GTA V process, causing server connection timeout long enough to disconnect you from your current lobby, yet short enough to not get you kicked from online (disconnnected, not banned).